 In the summer, a pair of hiking shoes will work well for shorter hikes.
-If you’re planning on traveling in during any other season (there’s snow most of the year!), we suggest investing in a pair of hiking boots, like these Salomon Quest Boots.
+If you’re planning on traveling during any other season (there’s snow most of the year!), we suggest investing in a pair of hiking boots, like these Salomon Quest Boots.

-There are a ton of trails, so you’re going to be walking a lot, especially to get up the mountains for the best views.
+There are a ton of trails, so you’re going to be walking a lot, especially to get up to the mountains for the best views.

 When choosing the best boots, look for ones that are waterproof—for all of that snow—and have a sturdy sole and quality tread.
 Check that they are supportive of your ankle, and can withstand the types of activities you’ll be doing.

 Check out more hiking shoe and boot options!

 When hiking, even if you plan on a shorter ramble, at Glacier National Park, the tracks and terrain make having hiking poles useful.
 Find some that are sturdy enough for your style of walk, and you’ll find it much easier on your legs afterwards!

 Looking for more hiking poles?
 Find out the best in this list here!